 Our dogs are not only man’s best friend, they are also our cure for cabin fever.
 While it truly is quite uplifting, winter dog walking brings with it a unique set of challenges leaving you pondering what shoes will be best for the job.
 Your step tracker would have you reaching for your tennis shoes, but your weather tracker just handed you a pair of slip-resistant winter snow boots.
 That can only mean one thing: you have no clue what type of footwear to wear.
-Let’s put tennis shoes and snow boots to the test and determine who passes and who fails.
+Let’s put tennis shoes and snow boots to the test and determine which are the best women's winter walking shoes.

 You may be surprised, but when it comes to winter walking shoes, you’ll find that winter snow boots actually win this canine-cardio round.
 Tennis shoes are simply far too lightweight and minimalistic to stand up to the challenge of a wintery dog jog.
-So if you’re looking for some good options for the best winter shoes for walking, opting for a good pair of snow boots will always be a good way to go.
+So if you’re looking for some good options for the best winter walking shoes, opting for a good pair of snow boots will always be a good way to go.

 You may be surprised, but winter snow boots actually win this canine-cardio round.
 Tennis shoes are simply far too lightweight and minimalistic to stand up to the challenge of a wintery dog jog.
 You need the sturdy, trail-ready reliability of a waterproof snow boot with great tread.
 The ideal boot for a winter jog will be similar to a high top sneaker, but with significantly more winter weather worthy features — traction being #1 on the list.
 Thankfully, there is also a happy medium between rugged winter snow boots and the lightweight tennis shoes - winter walking shoes.
 Winter walking shoes are a great option for in-between weather, light flurries, or climates that aren't as snowy.
 They are more durable than sneakers, but not as heavy as snow boots.